Back to Garden & Landscape

 Reflowering

 To “reflower” poinsettias for the next year, strictly follow these simple steps.
-After a plant has passed its stage of usefulness, usually by late March or early April, remove the bracts and part of the stem.
+After a plant has passed its stage of usefulness, usually by late March or early April, remove the bracts and upper portions of the stems.
 This cutting back can be done any time through mid-July, depending on the desired final size and shape of the plant.
 Leave three or four leaves on each remaining stem.

 During late spring and early summer, move the plant to the next larger size pot.
 Use a well-drained potting medium, preferably heat-pasteurized.
-Use any well-drained soil, such as a blend of equal parts sphagnum peat moss, vermiculite and/or perlite.
-Thoroughly mix 1 tablespoon of treble superphosphate fertilizer (0-46-0) in each gallon of soil mix.
-Apply a slow release fertilizer to the soil surface.
+Use any well drained soil, such as a blend of equal parts sphagnum peat moss, vermiculite, and/or perlite.
+Thoroughly mix 1 tablespoon of triple superphosphate fertilizer (0-46-0) in each gallon of soil mix.
+Apply a slow-release fertilizer to the soil surface.

 Disease and Pest Control